Peloton beats sales estimates on home workout craze

-Peloton Interactive Inc (PTON.O) beat Wall Street estimates for third-quarter revenue on Thursday as more people snapped up its exercise bikes and treadmills to work out indoors during the COVID-19 pandemic.
+(Reuters) -Peloton Interactive Inc beat Wall Street estimates for third-quarter revenue on Thursday as more people snapped up its exercise bikes and treadmills to work out indoors during the COVID-19 pandemic.

-However, Peloton's shares fell 6% to $78.80 in extended trade, a day after the company issued a recall of its treadmills following reports of multiple injuries and the death of one child in an accident. read more
+The results come a day after the company issued a recall of its treadmills following reports of multiple injuries and the death of one child in an accident.

-Its results statement made no mention of the recall, but Peloton said it would announce revised full-year guidance on its earnings call.
+Shares of the company were down 4% at $80.40 in extended trade, as investors awaited details on any potential financial impact after Peloton said it would announce revised full-year guidance on its post-earnings call.

-All eyes are on how Peloton plans to navigate the fallout from the recall, with analysts expecting the incident to threaten the company's reputation, drive up one-time financial costs and disrupt operations.
+CEO John Foley said Peloton would immediately stop sales of its Tread+ and Tread treadmills in all markets and postpone the U.S. launch of Tread, which was previously scheduled for May 27.

+Peloton also said it was working with the U.S. Consumer Product Safety Commission (CPSC) to build an extra layer of safety features for Tread+, including a digital pass code to protect against unauthorized use.

 Peloton emerged as a pandemic winner as home workouts became all the rage during prolonged lockdowns, but investors are now closely watching how demand will holdup as vaccine rollouts in key markets allow fitness centres to gradually reopen and enthusiasts to train outside.